Cognitive Hypnotherapy FAQs

 How quickly will I start to see results?

-Are the effects of cognitive hypnotherapy long term?
+Are the effects of Cognitive Hypnotherapy long term?

 Yes.
-The outcomes from cognitive hypnotherapy can last a lifetime.
+The outcomes from Cognitive Hypnotherapy can last a lifetime.

 My goal is to ensure I don’t see a client again with the same problem, which is why every client is provided with a personalised hypnotic audio recording to reinforce changes experienced in the treatment room.
 This is alongside tools and techniques taught in sessions to ensure any changes experienced will last long after treatment is completed.